If you’re wondering how to style your hair if you’re bald on top with hair on the sides, there are a few options that I’ll outline in this article.

 The scientific name for MPB is Androgenetic Alopecia (alopecia meaning hair loss, and androgenetic referring to the androgen testosterone).
-The process affects men in different ways depending on how sensitive they are to DHT:
+The process can affect men in different ways depending on how sensitive they are to DHT:

-The horseshoe is where I’d be if I let my hair grow out.
-I’ve lost all the hair on the top of my head and I’m currently sitting around a Norwood 6-7.
+- Complete hair loss on top of the head: The horseshoe is where I’d be if I let my hair grow out.
+I’ve lost all the hair on my crown and I’m currently sitting around a Norwood 6-7.

 Here’s how the back of my head normally looks:

 As you can see, I shave my head clean to keep the hair as short as possible.
 If I didn’t, I’d be rocking the complete horseshoe.